alexagr/events-manager-limmud/readme.txt

 When we calculate the booking price we round up result - to eliminate "participants" tickets.

-If "Waiting List Spaces" is configured for the specific event and total amount of bookings (both approved and in pending state) exceeds the specified threshold booking is moved to "Waiting List" state.
+If "Waiting List" is configured for the specific event and total amount of bookings (both approved and in pending state) exceeds the specified threshold booking is moved to "Waiting List" state.
 This is done by "booking summary" page logic - see update_booking() function for details.